microsoft/azure_arc/azure_arc_servers_jumpstart/docs/azure_arm_linux.md

 # Azure Account

 * You will need an Azure Account with an active and valid subscription so you can deploy the Azure VMs and then register and onboard them with Azure Arc.
-If you do not have an account already, you can start with a free-trial account.
+If you do not have an account already, you can start with a free trial account.

 * To create an Azure free account browse to [this link](https://azure.microsoft.com/en-us/free/) and select 'Start Free' to get access to a free trial subscription.